 Slight changes in vaginal odor are normal and expected.
 But anything that smells deeply unpleasant, strongly fishy, or like rot, death, decay and all other things macabre, needs to be looked at by an OBGYN—stat!

+Interested in testing at home, too?
 An Evvy test will reveal any imbalances within the vaginal microbiome, down to the types of disruptive microbe and its relative amount.
-This way, you can compare your odor symptoms with your results and start whittling down with your doctor based on both.
+That way, you can compare your odor symptoms with your results.
+For eligible tests, we also offer prescription treatment programs developed for you by a provider based on your unique microbiome and symptoms like odor.

 More than anything, get familiar with your own unique vaginal odor, and how this shifts throughout your cycle.
 You’ll intuitively know when something is amiss, and if in doubt, refer back to this guide, talk to your doctor, and test, test, test!